denten-books/plain-text/main.md

 Acrobat file, showing the contrast between surface text and its underlying magnetically bound bit structure.

+### 3.1 Surface Reading

+As I write these words, the fire alarm in the hallway outside of my apartment beeps every eight minutes or so.
+And at every twenty minutes, a pleasant female voice announces also "low battery."
+These precautions are stipulated by US Natioinal Fire Alarm Code 72-108 11.6.6 (2013).
+The clause requiring a "distinct audible signal before the battery is incapable of operating" is not only required by law, it is *built into the device*.
+The device internalizes legislation in its programming.
+We obtain the condition where the two meanings of code---as governance and program instruction---coincide.
+Code equals code.

+These considerations are relevant as we consider the production of text at the level of the device.
+The formal concept of a "device," as I will explain later, widely used in literary studies, is an artifact of an unfortunate translation from Russian.
+The word *priem* would be much better translated as "technique," in the sense of "method," "approach," or "procedure."
+The word "device" can cointain these meanings, but in modern usage it most usually carries a concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" (Merriam-Webster).
+"Laying bare the device," for Shklovksy, meant making the implicit metaphor excplicit, particularly in the case where such metaphors are "stale," "automatic," and "naturalized," bereft of their original poetic and evocative power.
+We may say "a field of study," without much thought to the spatial metaphor, where Shklovsky would have the close reader pause to consider the implications.
+In which sense a set of ideas is and is not like a field?
+The text itself could draw our attention to the metaphor were it to mention "a grassy field of study."
+The unexpected transferrence of properties accentuates and renews the familiar image.
+The image is "made strange" again, therefore Shklovsky's literary "estrangement."

+An author can further make the literary technique literal when an abstract device gains a measure of concrete form.
+Vladimir Nabokov, a writer conspicuously aware of his literary theory, makes use of this move consistently and with relentless and clinical precision.
+In his short story "A Guide to Berlin," to which D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style," the narrator describes .
+OTTO.
+The pipes are laid bare.
+They are beneath.
+OTTO.

+In comparing the dominant aesthetic modes of classical and Romantic periods, Hegel posits Romanticism as an art that seeks to disengage itself from matter, reaching the realm of pure self-reflective spirit.
+Romanticism, in his words, is "freed from this immediate existence which must be set down as negative, overcome, and reflected into the spiritual unity [@hegel_hegels_1998, 81]."
+He
+writes: "Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material; instead, it launches out exclusively in the inner space [sic] and the inner time of ideas and feelings [@hegel_hegels_1998, 89]."
+Finally, "inwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness [@hegel_hegels_1998, 81]."
+Romantic art can, in this way, triumph over the external, material world, reaching, at its apex, the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel_werke:_1986, ???].
+The idea overcomes matter to become both free from the constraints of the deterministic physical universe, yet gaining a measure of solidity in its concrete and tangible instantiation.

+Generations of critics, from Aristotle to Samuel Coleridge, W.K.
+Wimsatt, John Crowe Ransome, Theodor W. Adorno, Hans-Georg Gadamer, Slavoj Žižek puzzled at the dual status of literature between the universal and the concrete.
+"Poetry tends to express the universal" Aristotle famously wrote in his *Poetics*, but also that it "imitation action."
+For Coleridge, the excellence of Shakespeare's works consisted in "that union and interpenetration of the universal and the particular [@coleridge_friend_1969, 457]."
+Wimsatt cites these passages to write that "in one terminology or another this idea of a concrete universal is found in most metaphysical aesthetic of the eighteenth and nineteenth centuries [@wimsatt_verbal_1954, 72]."
+Wimsatt concludes to write that in each individual poem there is something "which can never be expressed in other terms."
+Like irrational numbers, poetry and poetic language for Wimsatt can only be approached at their limit, not as "all it would be, yet all that can be had [@wimsatt_structure_1947, 280]."

+Where does that leave literary criticism?
+If critics are to believe in the potential for textual expression to reach such lofty Hegelian heights, they must also place value on the act of interpretation.
+The Hegelian literary critic reaches beyond the external, ephemeral, and material facade to uncover internal and eternal metaphysical truth within.
+Stephen Best and Sharon Marcus describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks to uncover latent and concealed meaning beneath the evident surface of the text.
+For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
+The psychologically-minded critic reads in search of hidden drives, desires, or cognitive structures.
+In contrast to such symptomatic reading, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."

 ### 3.1 Form as Ideal and Appearance

 What lies beneath a text?
 In talking about texts of all kinds, literary